-On the other hand, I think they should allow a higher level of personalization.
-Aside from your answers to the Selma assistant (your investor profile), there is nothing you can change about in your portfolio.
+On the other hand, they should allow a higher level of personalization.
+Aside from your answers to the Selma assistant (your investor profile), there is nothing you can change in your portfolio.
 It would be cool to have some advanced features.

-For instance, having some say over how much local stocks we want.
-Or whether we want or not to invest in real estate.
+For instance, controlling our allocation to domestic stocks would be great.
+Or choose to invest in real estate or not.
 I tried tuning my investor profile to change my portfolio.
 But I did not succeed in enough customization.
-However, for people that do not want to invest themselves, this is probably better.
+However, this is probably better for people who do not want to invest alone.
 An investor that does not do proper research should not choose his investments himself.

-Now, although it is not automated, there are other ways of making changes to your portfolio.
+Although it is not automated, there are other ways of making changes to your portfolio.
 You can request a personal check-up with a Selma expert.
 Based on the discussion, it could be possible to adapt your portfolio slightly.
 It could also be possible to do with their chat.
-Selma employees are extremely responsive in their chat.
+Their employees are incredibly responsive in their chat.

-Also, it is important that using a Robo-Advisor means you will have less control.
-This is also an advantage.
-It means you cannot take bad decisions.
+Also, it is essential to know that using a Robo-Advisor means you will have less control.
+Less control is also an advantage.
+It means you cannot make bad decisions.
 But it means you will have to trust the portfolio made by Selma for you.

 Investments at Selma are not entirely passive.
-They are using algorithms to detect when markets are cheap and buy more or when they are expensive and buy less.
+They use algorithms to detect when markets are cheap and buy more or expensive and buy less.
 For me, this is getting close to market timing.
 They are checking whether some classes are overvalued or undervalued.
-This may not be pure market timing.
+This strategy may not be pure market timing.
 But I would prefer it if the portfolio was more passive.